Massive and massless two-dimensional Dirac particles in electric quantum dots: Conclusions

-In the case of massless particles, we have a special situation.
-Since $\mu =0$, the bound states take place at zero energy $\varepsilon =0$, which is both a critical and a supercritical point (see other examples of electric fields in \cite{ho14}).
-If we study the evolution of complex resonances $\varepsilon(v) =\varepsilon_R(v) + i \varepsilon_I(v)$ as we did for massive particles, we observe that they are very sensitive to the value of the angular momenta.
-For zero angular momentum ($\ell=0$) the resonances are very weak, while for higher values, for example $\ell=2$, the corresponding resonances for any value of the well depth are much higher.
-The growth of the resonance intensity as a function of $\ell$ is a consequence of the effective centrifugal potential, which is small for $\ell=0$ and greater for larger $\ell$.
-The behavior at $\ell=0$ is a relativistic effect; in non-relativistic quantum mechanics, $\ell=0$ gives no centrifugal term and therefore there is no resonance.
-Another important piece of information is that this effect of angular momenta on resonances is magnified for light particles, $\mu=0$.
-However, the influence of angular momenta is also described in some recent works \cite{peeters08,peeters21}.
-Remark that in general, other references instead of resonances or Wigner time delay, make use of the local density of states (LDOS) which can be calculated from resonances and has a similar shape as a function of energy.
+\end{itemize} Analogous considerations can be applied to the massless case of Figure~\ref{fig7}.
+We have a special situation since for $\mu =0$, the bound states necessarily take place at zero energy $\varepsilon =0$, which is both a critical and a supercritical point (see other examples of electric fields in \cite{ho14}).
+If we study the evolution of complex resonances $\varepsilon(v) =\varepsilon_R(v) + i \varepsilon_I(v)$ as we did with massive particles, we observe that they are very sensitive to the value of the angular momentum.
+For zero angular momentum ($\ell=0$) the resonances are very weak (in fact, as we saw before, the critical wave function is not a good bound state).
+However, the behavior at $\ell=0$ is a relativistic effect, because in non-relativistic quantum mechanics, $\ell=0$ gives no centrifugal term.
+It should be noted that a similar figure for the massless case appears in \cite{peeters08} (also in \cite{apalkov08} for $\mu=0$ and some values of angular momentum), but instead of complex values a broadening is given of the real values depending on the imaginary part.
+In none of the works on this problem have we found graphs like Figure~\ref{fig3} or similar in the massive case.

+To better understand the resonances, we have calculated the phase shifts and the Wigner delay time of scattering states.
+For a massive case we plot Figure~\ref{fig2} and for a massless case Figure~\ref{fig6}, showing that the phase change is large for depth $v$ near a critical point, and that there is a jump of $\pi$ at the origin for values of $v$ after capturing a bound energy level.
+This is in agreement with a relativistic version of Levinson's theorem.
+The Wigner time delays are shown in Figure~\ref{fig4} (massive case) and in Figure~\ref{fig8} (massless case).
+In both figures the concordance of the complex eigenvalues of the outgoing states and the highest values of time delays is shown.
+There are some minor differences for the $\ell=0$ cases due to the special half-bound critical state.
+All these results show consistency between resonances, critical values of collapses and time.

 Most of the properties that have been shown in this work are based on numerical calculations on sharp potentials.
-In the near future, we plan to delve into these properties but especially using smoother potential and analytical models.
+In the near future, we plan to delve into these properties but especially using smoother potentials and analytical models.